tomjoht/tomjoht.github.io/_posts/2019/3/2019-03-12-encourage-risk-taking-and-idealism-without-falling-prey-to-cynical-attitudes.md

 Another perspective might be to encourage her risk-taking.
 She has an open mind and says she isn't quite sure what she'll do.
 Maybe teaching, or government, or something else.
 The future is changing so quickly &mdash; half the careers that will exist in the future haven't even been invented yet.
 Thinking about her youthful ambition, I want to encourage her toward her big ideas.
 Follow your passions, bury yourself in the library, pour through philosophy and psychology and the events of the world.
 Synthesize it all in your mind.
 Have faith that you'll pull it all together toward some great end.
 You'll write a book, or become a history professor, or teach at a prestigious private high school, or become a museum curator in some fascinating urban center, or lead the United Nations, or simply find a fulfilling and enjoyable life of one who studies the narratives of the world.
 Who knows.

 I want to encourage this perspective and direction, but I know that one day she might have a reality-check moment like me.
 I want to protect her from that.
 The irony is that by protecting her from this risk-taking trajectory, I also prepare her to fail because it is precisely this risk-taking mindset that fuels her potential success.
-If I had squelched my creative ambition long ago to pursue a safer route (perhaps as an accountant), would this blog even exist?
+If I had squelched my creative ambition long ago to pursue a safer route (perhaps as an accountant), would this blog, and my career success in the field, have come about?

 ## Topics for future essays and presentations